 What is Neurofeedback?
 How Does it Work?

 Neurofeedback is a subdivision of biofeedback, a type of brain training that helps improve the brain’s functions.
 During a neurofeedback session, electrodes are applied to the scalp so that we can listen to brainwave activity.
 We do this for about a half-hour.
-We show the frequencies to the client so that they can see their brainwave patterns.
+We show the frequencies to the client, so they can see their brainwave patterns.
 Some frequencies we want to encourage.
 Others, we want to discourage.

 Based on the individual, we create a treatment plan that targets specific frequencies and locations in the brain.
-For example, a client who is suffering from anxiety and substance abuse may show extreme reactivity when faced with stressful situations.
+For example, a client suffering from anxiety and substance abuse may show extreme reactivity when faced with stressful situations.
 Using interactive video games, we attempt to change the response to stress.
 With repeated training sessions, the brain learns to be calmer and less reactive.

 What are the Benefits of Neurofeedback Treatment?

 As science continues to uncover more about the brain and its ability to readapt, our treatment center in Agoura Hills believes that neurofeedback therapy is a powerful tool.
-Here are some of the benefits of this treatment.
+Here are some benefits of this treatment.